DeenSooky/DAS/README.md

 Implemented a finite-volume computer modelling technique in MATLAB to solve the steady-state 1D heat conduction equation under certain boundary conditions

+- Finite Element Analysis

+Built a finite element model of notched, circular cross-section bar subjected to a nominal axial stress to determine the stress distribution in the component